Skip to main content

 Bouillie

-Simple, comforting porridge made from millet, sorghum, or cornflour cooked to creamy consistency.
-Often sweetened with sugar and flavored with vanilla or local fruits for breakfast.
+A comforting breakfast porridge of millet, sorghum, or cornflour cooked until creamy.
+Cooks often sweeten it with sugar and add vanilla or local fruit.

 Palm Butter Soup